https://www.genworth.com/aging-and-you/finances/cost-of-care

 One common reason to add an in-law suite to your home is to provide a comfortable and convenient living space for aging parents or other family members.
 As the baby boomer generation reaches retirement age, many families choose to live together in multigenerational settings.
 An in-law suite can provide the extra space needed to accommodate everyone comfortably.

 In addition to the personal and familial benefits of having an in-law suite, there are financial and real estate considerations.
 Adding an in-law suite can increase your home’s value, making it a smart investment.
-Plus, according to a report by the National Association of Home Builders (NAHB), 39% of home buyers said they would prefer a home designed for multiple generations.
+Plus, according to a report by the National Association of Home Builders (NAHB), almost one in five young adults live in parental homes.

 Further, an in-law suite can be a cost-effective alternative to paying for senior care or moving long-distance to be closer to aging parents.
-Considering that assisted living facilities charge an average of $54,000 per year, spending $40,000–$125,000 to build an in-law suite makes financial sense.
-It can also serve as an income source if you rent it out when it is not occupied by a family member.
+The suite can also serve as an income source if you rent it out when it is not occupied by a family member.

 What Should an In-Law Suite Contain?